Posts »Post Formats

 Not all themes support post formats; to see if yours does, check this list.

-If your theme supports them, you’ll find a “Post Format” module in the left-hand column of your post editor — it’ll look like this:
+If your theme supports them, you’ll find a “Post Format” module in the right-hand column of your post editor — it’ll look like this:

 Some themes will offer all nine formats, and others have fewer.
 Pick a format, add content to the post the way you normally so, and publish!
 Depending on your theme, you’ll see some stylistic differences between this post and your posts with the default Standard format.